jamontg/Rs_Reco/README.md

 Rs_Reco_5day.csv
 	This file contains 5-day mean values of ecosystem respiration (Reco), upscaled Rs, Ts, SWC, air temperature (AirT), average rainfall (Rain_avg), accumulated rainfall (Rain_sum), and the difference between soil and air temperature (Tair_Ts).

- Rs_during_rainfall.csv
- 	This file contains the daily Rs, Ts, SWC, and accumulated rainfall values for days with rainfall only. rain_time indicates the timing of the rainfall event (before or after).
-The Date_Before indicates the day before the rainfall occurred.
-The relative change of soil respiration during rainfall (Rcrs) is also included.

   Rs_Ts_SWC_diurnal.csv
   	This file contains hourly 5-day periods for each month (except September).